micro-grid/swtch/run.md

 permalink: /run/
 ---

+After you have compiled and installed Open-vSwitch with DPDK and Faucet SDN Controller.
+You still need to configure the switch, the PCI ports and start various daemons.

+The Open-vSwitch has two main daemons, the `ovsdb-server` and the `ovs-vsctl`.
+Since we are using DPDK we have to start `ovs-vsctl` with various DPDK flags.
+Which means we cannot use the default `ovs-ctl` bash script.

+Additionally most of the configuration does not survive a reboot, you have to load kernel modules again, bind the PCI devices again, configure the switch again, start the ovs daemons again.

+I will first describe the initial configuration and the the reboot configuration.
+I have also written a `systemd` service to automate the switch configuration at reboot.

 ## Initial Configuration

 The following commands describe how to configure and run the various components to start the SDN switch the very first time.